-To explore any quadratic effects, we will include terms like $X_1^2$ as potential explanatory variables for Y. Similarly, two-way interactions are terms like $X_1X_2$ .
-A second-order model includes quadratic effects and two-way interactions, although it is best for numerical stability to fit this after centering the quadratic and interaction terms, as in (2):
+To explore any quadratic effects, we will include terms like X_1^2 as potential explanatory variables for Y. Similarly, two-way interactions are terms like X_1X_2 .
+A second-order metamodel includes quadratic effects and two-way interactions, although it is best for numerical stability to fit this after centering the quadratic and interaction terms, as in (2):